 Give feedback on care services

-However, if that doesn't get a result, you may wish to make a formal complaint.
-A link to our complaints procedure can be found on our compliments and complaints page in the Related Pages section.
+If that doesn't get a result, you may wish to make a formal complaint.
 This should be your first step in trying to address what has gone wrong.
 Friends and relatives may be able to help you with a complaint, as can the Citizen's Advice Bureau and many other charities.

 Information we may collect about you